jncc/dnode/docker/sentinel/esa-downloader/README.md

 - Create a downloader user and set read write permissions for it

 ## Create the downloader configuration
-- Rename cfg.ini.RENAME to cfg.ini and update the following
-- Add the esa account you use to access the esa portal
+- Edit app.cfg
 - Create a database connection string
-- Add the credentials and location of the S3 bucket used for storing downloaded data
+- Add the location of the S3 bucket used for storing downloaded data

 bucketName is the simply the target bucket name ie "myBucket" destPath is the path excluding the bucket name ie "myFolder"